doubtfulpalace/SuperColliderSynthDefLib/README.md

 - Multichannel expansion
 - Reassignment of node values
 - Error handling
-- Defining the full suite of unit generators and math operators
+- Defining the full suite of unit generators
-- Optimization of SynthDef graphs (e.g. removing redundant constants, controls, and UGens
+- Optimization of SynthDef graphs (e.g. removing redundant constants, controls, and UGens)

 Code review and language design input from interested and knowledgable parties is very welcome.